alexblanche/raytracer_project/Readme.md

 ## Goal

 The primary goal is to revamp an old school project from 2014, and then to improve it.
 The project was a rudimentary raytracer, which only handled spheres and planes, and notably did not handle multiple reflections.

-### Original pictures
+### State of the project

+The original raytracer was successfully restored and converted to SDL2.
+Next steps: scene description parsing, finite planes (triangles), then reflections, refraction, light halo, texturing...

+Current state:

 ![Screen](https://github.com/alexblanche/raytracer_project/blob/main/pictures/rt1.png)